 catsdogselephants

-With that list of possible passwords you can then
+With that list of possible passwords, you can then run:

 sudo bruteforce-luks -t 6 -f bruteforce-luks.txt /dev/sdc1

--f passes the file list, -t tell how many CPU threads to use.
-The device /dev/sdc1 maybe different in your case.
-To check progress of this brute-force scan use
+-f passes the file list, and -t specifies how many CPU threads to use.
+The device /dev/sdc1 may be different in your case.
+To check the progress of the brute-force scan, use:

 pkill -USR1 -f bruteforce-luks

-While I ultimately failed to recover the hard-drive, I hope this guide will help some people get out a little disaster like that.
+While I ultimately failed to recover the hard-drive, I hope this guide will help some people avoid a disaster like mine.